united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step4/info.md

 ### Hack "Username"

+* In the "Juiceshop" browser tab, select the URL and copy it
+* Change to the attacker website browser tab and paste the Juiceshop URL into the "URL" input field

-*Click the second "Hack Username" button* - this will send the "evil" request to the Juiceshop and change the "Username".
+*Click the "Hack Username" button* - this will send the "evil" request to the Juiceshop and change the "Username".
-You will receive an error response from Core WAAP with the message "unknown origin".
+This time, you will receive an error response from Core WAAP with the message "unknown origin".

+* In the "Juiceshop" browser tab, go to the "profile" page (or reload it) to verify that the "Username" was not changed this time, and is still "DemoUser" (or whatever value you set it to).

 ### Inspect USP Core WAAP logs